RETURN TO HOMEPAGE

 jeep1

-The second serial of the 315th arrived over the DZ between 1708 and 1715.
+The second serial of the 315th (390th TCS and 310th TCS) arrived over the DZ between 1708 and 1715.
 On the run-in, the group could see another troop carrier group crossing the DZ from left to right.
-The German gunners had been alerted.
-The Group suffered heavy casualties.
+The 315th was originally scheduled to cross the DZ at Driel before the 314th, but due the weather delays, the 314th crossed first alerting the German anti-aircraft artillery, consequentially resulting in heavy damages and losses to the 315th.
+The 315th suffered heavy casualties.
 Three of the 310th Squadron's 16 aircraft were shot down and several could not return to Spanhoe, diverting instead to Brussels with wounded crewmembers and battle damage.
 The 1st Polish Independent Parachute Brigade jumped into a very hot drop zone.
 Many were killed or wounded in the air or after landing and many others were captured.
-Fighting was intense and the bridge at Arnhem -- the 'bridge too far' -- could not be taken.
+Fighting was intense and the bridge at Arnhem – the 'bridge too far' – could not be taken.

 On September 23, 42 aircraft of the 315th finally got off the ground from Spanhoe with 560 more paratroopers of the 1st Polish Brigade, and dropped on DZ "O" near Grave, southwest of Nijmegen, Holland.
 By now, however, Operation Market Garden had stalled and although a tactical gain was not to be made, the Brigade did manage to send some of their numbers across the river to reinforce the British paratroopers trapped in Oosterbeek, and secure a corridor for their eventual evacuation.
 Polish Brigade casualties were for the operation were a devastating 25 percent.